Ramanjulreddykotlo/maven-web-application/README.md

 # maven-web-application
-docker project for maven project
+Docker project for maven project - Build Docker file for sample jave based application. this is second line